skotcharat/doforfund/readme.md

 * **Security/Authentication**
 1. Tomcat's JDBC Realm Authentication
 2. Admin role: create/read/update/delete (crud) of all data
-3. User role: edit data they have entered previously
+3. User role: edit profile and delete an event to cancel if they cannot attend
-4. All: anyone can view information (no login)
+4. All: anyone can view information and email us (no login)
 * **Database**
 1. MySQL
 2. Store users and roles
-3. Store all data for the Event
+3. Store all data for the event, contact, and donation
 * **ORM Framework**
 1. Hibernate 5
 * **Dependency Management**